TopSpectrum/rails_multisite/README.md

 # @file: config/multisite.yml
 # @description:
 #     This file defines the configuration for the rails_multisite plugin.
-#     The configuration is contained inside the 'multisite' key.
+#     The configuration is contained inside the 'multisite' property.
-#     Setting this key to a value of 'true' will enable the Gem.
+#     Setting this property to a value of 'true' will enable the Gem.
 multisite: true
 #
 # These defaults are shared among all sites.
 Each site entry can declare values to override these values.